UniversityExeterBusinessSchool/01-playground-hq-jackrath-exeter/Structures/student_06_structure.md

 ## What This Could Be
 [Your best guess - playground equipment?]
+Picture frame

 ## Questions I Have
 [What don't you know yet?]
+It's not enough purple brick, so this might be best built